MicrosoftDocs/webview2-winrt-reference/1-0-2478-35/winrt/corewebview2compositioncontroller.md

 ### NonClientRegionChanged

 This event is raised when elements on the page with "app-region" CSS property values corresponding to non-client regions change.
-Use the <see cref="CoreWebView2NonClientRegionChangedEventArgs.RegionKind" /> to see the kind of non-client region that changed.
+Use the [CoreWebView2NonClientRegionChangedEventArgs.RegionKind](corewebview2nonclientregionchangedeventargs.md#regionkind) to see the kind of non-client region that changed.

 Type: [TypedEventHandler](/uwp/api/Windows.Foundation.TypedEventHandler-2)&lt;CoreWebView2CompositionController, [CoreWebView2NonClientRegionChangedEventArgs](corewebview2nonclientregionchangedeventargs.md)&gt;